sparrow-cloud/manual_stag/Writerside/topics/Subscription-List.md

 ## Subscription list {switcher-key="English"}

-Users registered with Sparrow Cloud can run up to 1000 **Source Code Analyses**, 1000 **Open Source Analyses**, and 100 **Web Vulnerability Analyses** per month.
+Users registered with Sparrow Cloud can run up to 1000 **Code Analyses**, 1000 **Open Source Analyses**, and 100 **Web App Analyses** per month.
 The number of analyses resets by default on the 1st of every month.
 Users can see how many analyses they can perform in their subscription list.

 1. click on their **username** in the top right corner.
 2. Select **Manage Subscriptions**.